 Although sticky information and menu costs are among the least recognized theories, they provide significant explanation for sticky prices in our count data model.
-Our probit model results, therefore, reveal which firms are most likely to consider these theories as important to their businesses.
+Our probit model results reveal which firms are most likely to consider these theories as important to their businesses.

-For sticky information, firms that report that their price-setting information is delayed by one day or by more than a month are more likely to recognize the sticky-information theory.
-Firms that recognize this theory are likely to be in construction; manufacturing; and commercial, personal, and business services.
-These firms primarily sell to households outside their own region.
+We find that firms reporting price-setting information delayed by one day or by more than a month are more likely to recognize the sticky-information theory.
+The firms in construction; manufacturing; and commercial, personal, and business services are more likely to recognize this theory.
+They primarily sell to households outside their own region.
 They are state-dependent price-setters, and utilize contracts more than the average firms.
 These firms also view explicit contracts and cost-based pricing as very important.

-As noted in Table 8, firms recognize the menu costs theory if they have a high buyer concentration (>50 per cent) and significant information delays (more than a month).
+As shown in Table 8, if firms have a high buyer concentration (>50 per cent) and significant information delays (more than a month) they would recognize the menu costs theory.
 These firms are less likely to be contract sellers or time-dependent price-setters.
-Contrary to common belief, the number of employees, which is often a proxy for firm size, is in fact not a defining factor for recognizing the menu costs theory.
+Contrary to common belief, the number of employees, measured by firm size, is in fact not a defining factor for recognizing the menu costs theory.
 It appears that the combination of information delays, explicit contracts, and buyer concentration constitutes the micro foundations for firms to recognize the menu costs theory.